gocd/www.go.cd/contribute/roadmap.markdown

     <div class="update">
       <span class="title">Pipeline config UI rewrite</span>
       <div class="content">
         A part of the work carried over from 2015 is the UI for the new pipeline config page.
+This is going to be a
-This is the <a href="https://github.com/gocd/gocd/issues/1404">single-page application</a>, which should make pipeline configuration less clicky.
+        <a href="https://github.com/gocd/gocd/issues/1404">single-page application</a>, which should make pipeline
+        configuration less clicky.

         The parts of it that are being worked on currently are <a href="https://github.com/gocd/gocd/issues/1493">this